nedwin/blog/README.md

 Create a new file in the `_posts` directory using the `YYYY-MM-DD-<title>.md` filename convention.

 Images you'd like to include should be placed in the `assets/images` folder.
+When referencing an image from markdown in a blog post you need to prefix the url with `{{ site.baseurl }}`.

 Commit your blog to the `main` branch and they will be live!